anissa218/subgroups_bias_mit/README.md

 ### Reproduce our experiments

 To reproduce all the MNIST and CXP experiments in the paper, run the following code for mitigation experiments in [GroupDRO, resampling, DomainInd, CFair] and varying the subgroup for mitigation [sensitive_name] and [sens_classes] accordingly.
 Also change [wandb_name], [data_folder], and [random_seed] accordingly.
+We provide example training scripts for training a baseline model with ERM for the four datasets with our hyperparameters.

 Possible subgroups are:
 - for gDRO and resampling: ['Artefact','AY','AY_8','Sex','SY','SY_8','Y','noisy_AY_001','noisy_AY_005','noisy_AY_010','noisy_AY_025','noisy_AY_050','Random','Majority','YAS']